mamollica42/Nissan_Leaf_Driving_Simulation_Repo/Documentation/Signoffs/SpeedometerSystem.md

 #### LCD Display Selection

 The The 3.5 Inch TFT Color LCD Screen has 24 GPIO pins and can directly snap onto an Arduino UNO REV3.
 The 3.5" LCD screen can be programmed to display whatever the user wants and is plenty big enough to display the speed data from the simulation.
-With a module display area that contains 320x480 pixels, the team can add extra embelshments onto the screen to make the speed data that is displayed feel more appropriate to the car.
-With only one wire coming out of the display and Arduino, the LCD will not stand out and will feel appropriate to the interiror of the car.
+With a module display area that contains 320x480 pixels, the team can add extra embellishments onto the screen to make the speed data that is displayed feel more appropriate to the car.
+With only one wire coming out of the display and Arduino, the LCD will not stand out and will feel appropriate to the interior of the car.

 #### Mounting